 Their literal worth here is 500yen.
 THAT’S OYSTERS – PLURAL – FOR 3 POUNDS.
 I almost vomit in amazement.
 And then later, I do vomit, but with less amazement and more norovirus.

-I always looked down on people who only ate cooked oysters as….
-ABSOLUTE PUSSIES.
-But I get my comeuppance for this attitude when I have to suppress the urge to puke my guts up midway through teaching 10 year-olds the words ‘bread’, ‘shaved ice’ and ‘grilled fish’ –the holy trinity of common Western food staples.
+I always looked down on people who only ate cooked oysters as ABSOLUTE PUSSIES.
+But I get my comeuppance when I have to suppress the urge to puke my guts up midway through teaching 10 year olds the words ‘bread’, ‘shaved ice’ and ‘grilled fish’ –the holy trifecta of common Western food staples.

-So that’s not great.
-And what’s more, this isn’t any old lesson.
-Of all the hours, of all the days, of all the weeks that my body decides to begin its battle against oyster poisoning, it chooses the hour of the observation lesson: The hour that parents have come to observe the mysterious foreigner bestowing a wealth of useful English vocabulary (bread / shaved ice / grilled fish) upon their little angels.
+So, not ideal.
+But what’s even less ideal is that this isn’t any old lesson.
+Of all the hours, of all the days, of all the weeks that my body decides to begin its battle against oyster poisoning, it chooses the hour of the observation lesson.
+The hour that parents have come to watch the mysterious foreigner bestowing a wealth of useful English vocabulary (bread / shaved ice / grilled fish) upon their little angels.

 This would be a slightly uncomfortable situation in the UK, but the ‘if you’re sick, you’re sick’ mindset tends to save us from prolonged embarrassment.
-However, this is Japan, a culture famed for its etiquette and social rules that foreigners regularly trip up on.
-If closing a draw with your knee or eating whilst walking is frowned upon, how the fuck is this gonna go down?
+But this is Japan, a culture famed for its etiquette and social rules that foreigners regularly trip up on.
+If closing a draw with your knee or eating whilst walking is frowned upon, how the f is this gonna go down?

-(Luckily, my co-workers are tremendously sympathetic and kind, and urge me to go home – though, not before making me tell them specifically which toilets I’d used that day so that they could go and disinfect them….
-Cool.)
+Luckily, my co-workers are tremendously sympathetic and kind, and urge me to go home – though, not before making me give them a run down of all the toilets I’d used that day so that they could go and disinfect them….
+Cool.